 Now that you are back home, you can take care of your face painting sponges.
 The easiest thing to do is to wash them in your washing machine.
 Simply toss all of your sponges inside a mesh bag and wash them by themselves.
 You can use warm water and your favorite soap, just make sure that all of the soap is thoroughly rinsed after washing, and it is always better to use scent free soaps to reduce chances of allergic reactions.
 We do not suggest using the dryer as it can melt the sponges.
 It is best to take them out of the mesh bag, squeeze any access water out of them and lay them flat over a towel to allow them to air dry completely before you store them.
 If you have an issue with pet hair lingering in your washing machine, you might end up with the hair in your sponges, so hand washing might be better in that case.

-If you'd rather wash them by hand, then you can use Lush Brush or your favorite face painting brush soap to help remove all stains and paint from them.
+If you'd rather wash them by hand, then you can use Jest Paint's Brush and Body Wash or your favorite face painting brush soap to help remove all stains and paint from them.
 Some like to soak their sponges first with some soap, and then rinse them.
-If you use a soap that is safe to be used on the skin, like Lush Brush, then you don't have to worry about 100% of the soap being removed from the sponge before they dry, as the soap residue will not irritate the skin.
+If you use a soap that is safe to be used on the skin, then you don't have to worry about 100% of the soap being removed from the sponge before they dry, as the soap residue will not irritate the skin.

 Using dark face painting sponges ,like the Splash Sponges we designed, is a great way of keeping your sponges looking cleaner even after many uses.
 Lighter colored sponges tend to get stained over time, and the contrast between the light sponge color and dark paints makes them look dingy and used.
 We hope these tips help you keep a cleaner, sparkly kit that you would be proud to show off to all of your clients every time you set up at a gig!